Martha Hunt: Personal life

 Hunt has a diagnosis of scoliosis.
 Speaking of her surgical scars, Hunt had stated "Scars are uniquely beautiful, and they tell a triumphant story about you.
 I have a long one down my back, and one on my lower right abdomen."
 In January 2020, she announced her engagement to photographer Jason McDonald.
 On June 18, 2021, Hunt and McDonald announced that they were expecting a child.
 Their daughter was born on November 6, 2021.
 Hunt is a fan of Duke Blue Devils basketball.

-Hunt has the distinction of scoring the highest-ever point total by a player in the Fast Money round of Celebrity Family Feud, scorings 197 points during her 2019 appearance on the show.
-Every one of her responses was the No. 1 answer.
-Hunt was part of a team made up of Victoria’s Secret Angels that defeated a team of five men from Bachelor Nation.
-Fellow Angel Jasmine Tookes supplied the remaining points for the team to win the $25,000 prize.